OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/07-Testing_Cross_Origin_Resource_Sharing.md

 ### Origin & Access-Control-Allow-Origin

-The origin header is always sent by the browser in a CORS request and indicates the origin of the request.
-The origin header can not be changed from JavaScript however relying on this header for Access Control checks is not a good idea as it may be spoofed outside the browser, so you still need to check that application-level protocols are used to protect sensitive data.
+The Origin request header is always sent by the browser in a CORS request and indicates the origin of the request.
+The Origin header cannot be changed from JavaScript however relying on this header for Access Control checks is not a good idea as it may be spoofed outside the browser, so you still need to check that application-level protocols are used to protect sensitive data.

 Access-Control-Allow-Origin is a response header used by a server to indicate which domains are allowed to read the response.
 Based on the CORS W3 Specification it is up to the client to determine and enforce the restriction of whether the client has access to the response data based on this header.

-From a penetration testing perspective you should look for insecure configurations as for example using a `*` wildcard as value of the Access-Control-Allow-Origin header that means all domains are allowed.
-Other insecure example is when the server returns back the origin header without any additional checks, what can lead to access of sensitive data.
-Note that this configuration is very insecure, and is not acceptable in general terms, except in the case of a public API that is intended to be accessible by everyone.
+From a security testing perspective you should look for insecure configurations as for example using a `*` wildcard as value of the Access-Control-Allow-Origin header that means all domains are allowed.
+Another insecure example is when the server returns back the origin header without any additional checks, which can lead to access of sensitive data.
+Note that the configuration of allowing cross-origin requests is very insecure and is not acceptable in general terms, except in the case of a public API that is intended to be accessible by everyone.

 ### Access-Control-Request-Method & Access-Control-Allow-Method

-The Access-Control-Request-Method header is used when a browser performs a preflight OPTIONS request and let the client indicate the request method of the final request.
+The Access-Control-Request-Method header is used when a browser performs a preflight OPTIONS request and lets the client indicate the request method of the final request.
 On the other hand, the Access-Control-Allow-Method is a response header used by the server to describe the methods the clients are allowed to use.

 ### Access-Control-Request-Headers & Access-Control-Allow-Headers